In loving memory of Evelyn Powers, January 8, 1924 - July 30, 2023.

 “You two are young, you should be wearing these while you can,” she says.
 “Take them.”
 Hannah tells Evelyn that she will think of her whenever she wears the bracelets.

 “Stop that,” she says, in true Evelyn form.
 She smiles.
-I’m thinking about how I can’t believe we had spent all those years coming to that neighborhood without knowing that we passed by the most colorful lady in Wilmington each time we went on a walk.
-I look at Hannah, with a content smile as she heads out alongside me, and can tell she’s thinking a similar thing.
-I am imagining all our future visits to North Carolina to include a catch-up on Evelyn’s floral blue couch.
-I was already looking forward to it.
+We can’t believe we had spent all those years coming to that neighborhood, without knowing that we passed by the most colorful lady in Wilmington each time we went on a walk.
+We are imagining all our future visits to North Carolina to include a catch-up on Evelyn’s floral blue couch.
+We're both already looking forward to it.

-It was right in that moment that I remember the peach tart.
-“I forgot to ask,” I call out behind me.
-“Would you like us to bring you a slice of peach tart later?”
+It was right in that moment that we remember the peach tart.
+“I forgot to ask,” Cailin calls back to Evelyn as we head out the door.
+“Would you like us to bring you a slice of peach tart?”

 Without hesitating, Evelyn looks us directly in the eyes.